MauriceElliott/LodgeCausewaySDA/LodgeCausewaySDA/Assets/images/README.md

-# Required Images for Central Luzon Conference Website
+# Required Images for Lodge Causeway Website

-This directory should contain the following images for the website to display properly:
+This directory should contain the following images for the Lodge Causeway website to display properly:

 ## Logo and Branding